satogako/CarGadgetWorld/README.md

 #### Acceptance Criteria

 - The user can easily enter his payment information, check it quickly and without problems
-- The user can feel that his personal and payment information is safe
+- The user can feel that his personal and payment information is safe.
+- If the user does not have any products in the cart, he cannot go to the checkout page even by entering the URL directly.

 **Result:** ✅ Pass
 </details>